REDUCE WASTE, LOWER EMISSIONS

 We all want our home to feel and look like Christmas, but Christmas decorations are often made cheaply and from plastics including glitter and tinsel.
 Consider purchasing second-hand decorations from op shops or online.
 Have a craft day and make your own decorations or attend a workshop to learn how to make your own wreath and other decorations.
 You can also have a go at making your own Christmas crackers and hats.
 When buying new, consider the quality of the product, how it will need to be disposed and its carbon footprint.
 Like gift giving – a local maker is a good place to start.

 No matter how good we are at reducing our waste, there’s always items that will need to be recycled.
-Brisbane City Council’s Christmas recycling hacks will make sure you’re sending as little to landfill as possible or read out Live for Less Christmas day recycling guide to make sure you’re disposing of your Christmas junk properly.
+Brisbane City Council’s free bin and recycling app will make sure you’re sending as little to landfill as possible.
 If you’re worried there’s not enough space in your recycling bin, you can even upgrade to a larger recycling bin for free!

 FIGHT FOOD WASTE

-Don’t give food the flick this Christmas by not over catering.
+Help fight food waste this Christmas by not over catering.
 If you do have leftovers, ask your guests to BYO a container so they can take home leftovers.
-This will free up space in your fridge and will mean you’re not eating Christmas ham or Aunty Judy’s pavlova into 2022.
+This will free up space in your fridge and will mean you’re not eating Christmas ham or Aunty Judy’s pavlova into 2024.
 For more food saving ideas check out Brisbane City Council’s Love Food Hate Waste program.

 While it’s fantastic to have a sustainable Christmas, remember that reducing waste at home doesn’t end at the holidays.
 Find out how your household can make positive changes to help create a clean and green Brisbane all year round.